-Additionally, WVSOM has a parade ground for outdoor activities, the WVSOM Park, and the employee lounge.
-All of these are available at no charge, but a PROX/ID card is required for entry into the Founder's Activities Center and the employee lounge.
+In addition to the WVSOM Founders' Activity Center, WVSOM has a parade ground for outdoor activities, the WVSOM Park (located across Lee Street North from the main building), and the employee lounge.
+All of these are available at no charge, but a PROX/ID card is required for entry into the Founders' Activities Center and the employee lounge.
 The park is open to the public.